SILENCE OF THE CHIMERAS

 Three-channel video installation, color, sound, 2 min 23 s.

-This project explores the fascinating genetic phenomenon of chimera cells.
-Chimerism occurs during pregnancy, when fetal cells, primarily from the developing embryo or fetus, cross the placenta and enter the maternal bloodstream.
-Once in the mother’s body, these cells remain detectable for many years, even throughout her entire life.
-They integrate into the body and persist after childbirth, miscarriage or abortion.
+This project explores the genetic phenomenon of feto-maternal chimerism.
+During pregnancy, cells from the developing embryo or fetus cross the placenta and enter the maternal bloodstream.
+These cells, carrying both fetal and paternal genetic information, integrate into the body and can persist long after childbirth, miscarriage, or abortion.
 Chimera cells have been found in various organs and tissues, including blood, skin, heart, brain and bone marrow.
+A body may thus carry the imprint of another - or several others - in the form of these genetically distinct cells.